VA Benefits for Dependents of Disabled Veterans

 If a dependent qualifies for CHAMPVA, the Spina Bifida Health Care Benefits Program, or the Children of Women Vietnam Veterans Health Care Benefits Program, they can get prescriptions through their local pharmacy or through VA’s Meds by Mail program.

-Education and Vocational Training Benefits for Dependents
+What Are VA Education and Vocational Training Benefits for Dependents?

 The Survivors’ and Dependents’ Educational Assistance (DEA) program is a part of the GI Bill aimed at offering education and training to eligible survivors and dependents of veterans and service members who: